Crazyp0/Crazyp0.github.io/_pages/about.md

 ======

 Hi, my name is Matthieu,
-A strong taste for sciences and mathematics initially guided my decision to do a pre-prep MP, which I did at the lycée Marcelin Berthelot in Saint Maur des Fossés.
+A strong taste for sciences and mathematics initially guided my decision to do a preparatory class in math and physics, which I did at the lycée Marcelin Berthelot in Saint Maur des Fossés.

 I then entered the Ecole Centrale de Lille where I spent 2 years.
 I am now in double degree with the university of Lille where I study data science.